Turner’s slam helps Nats sweep Phils, clinch wild card

 While Washington was loading the bases against Aaron Nola (12-7) with two walks and a single – setting the stage for Turner’s 18th homer of the season and second career slam, which came off Jared Hughes – the Cubs were imploding during the Pirates’ seven-run seventh.

+But the rest of the evening wouldn’t be entirely smooth sailing for Washington, which was fitting given the roller-coaster nature of its entire season so far.

-Harper drew loud boos from spectators all day, especially when he stepped in as a pinch hitter in the second game.
-That was in the seventh to face, of all people, Hunter Strickland, with whom the 2015 NL MVP has a complicated history that includes playoff homers and a brawl when the slugger was with Washington and the reliever with San Francisco.
+Harper, who appeared in the visiting clubhouse after the first game just as reporters were told it was time to leave, drew loud boos from spectators all day, especially when he stepped in as a pinch hitter in the second game.
+That was with two outs in the seventh to face, of all people, Hunter Strickland, with whom the 2015 NL MVP has a complicated history that includes playoff homers and a brawl when the slugger was with Washington and the reliever was with San Francisco.

-Harper got the best of this matchup, turning on a 98 mph offering and depositing it in the second deck.
+Harper got the best of this matchup, turning on a 98 mph offering and depositing it in the second deck in right-center an estimated 442 feet away.

-That made it 6-5, but Daniel Hudson closed out both ends of the doubleheader to raise his save total with Washington to five in seven chances.
+That made it 6-5, and Washington’s beleaguered bullpen made it stand up.
+The Nationals got three outs from Javy Guerra in the eighth, and the last three from Daniel Hudson, who closed out both ends of the doubleheader to raise his save total with Washington to five in seven chances.

-“At the end of the day they’re still doing what they’re doing,” Harper said, “and we’re going to go on a bus to go home. “
+Washington was 12 games below .500 after a loss on May 23 concluded a four-game sweep at the New York Mets.

+At that point, the Nationals were fourth in the NL East, ahead of only the woebegone Miami Marlins, and the calls for manager Dave Martinez to lose his job were loud.

 HE SAID IT